risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-conditional.md

 #### Example
-The following statement categorizes the distance of each trip in the table 'taxi_trips' under four levels.
+The following statement (using Syntax 1) classifies the distance of each trip in the table 'taxi_trips' into four levels.
 (Syntax 1)

 ```sql
 SELECT id, distance,